 Of course!
 In a heartbeat.

-I’m already on the lookout for air tickets to the next destination, probably in a month’s time.
-If my schedule allows, I would really love to travel at least once every two months.
+I’m already on the lookout for air tickets to the next destination.
+If my schedule allows, I would really love to travel at least once every few months.

 My Detailed Travellogue…